dark12222000/foreman/readme.md

 Foreman is a process control wrapper for minecraft.
 It exposes a REST api with JSON (using CORS).
 Foreman will launch and monitor Minecraft, and allow you to remotely start/stop/restart as well as issue commands.
 Foreman is independent of Minecraft versions, and thus will work fine with Bukkit or other modded versions.

 # Install
 Foreman runs via __Nodejs__.
-You will probably want __Forever__ as well, which can be installed with _npm install foreman -g_ (You will probably need to do this as root or with sudo).
+You will probably want __Forever__ as well, which can be installed with _npm install forever -g_ (You will probably need to do this as root or with sudo).
 Otherwise, simply unpack the program somewhere, configure processes.json, and fire off the app with _forever start main.js_.

 # Configure
 Foreman pulls almost all of it's information from the included json file, processes.json.
 Each possible server is specified in here, as are access keys.
-Access Keys may either be in the top level, and act as universal keys (and work with each service) or may be specified within a service.
+Access Keys may either be in the top level, and act as universal keys (and work with every service) or may be specified within a service.

 The basic block for a service looks like